DevMountain/simulation-shelfie/README.md

 # Project Summary

 This project is designed to replicate what you might receive on the job.
-There won't be any guided instruction on what you'll need to do.
 We will only provide you with design specifications and technical requirements.
-Your mentors have also been asked to provide only minimal guidance.
-They can point you in the right direction, but cannot help you code.
 This project is a chance for you to combine and showcase the skills you've learned so far.

-With this specification/requirement only structure, we believe this project will showcase what you can do as an individual and how you can work with a team at this point of the program.
-Because of this, we feel this project will be worth putting in your portfolio.

-After completing the project, host your project on `https://zeit.co/` and provide your mentor with the link.

 Good luck and work hard!

+# Expectations

+This is a modifed version of the original simulation given in the classroom during week 3.
+We are asking you to build a much more robust project that will strech your skills and hopefully help you build your understanding.
+You will have 3 weeks to build this project.
+It is expected that you do your best to solve as many problems bugs as you can in your code base.
+The most learning comes from your own efforts to understand what the code is doing.
+Your mentor is always willing to help, but once you leave DevMountain it will be on you to contine your learning and solve problems.

+After the 3 weeks are over a mentor will look over your code and you will be expected to walk them through how different parts are working.
+Use this as an opritunity to learn about the parts that you are not sure about.
+The mentor will push you to explain as much as they can in an attempt to find holes in your understanding so we can better teach you and get you ready for the job market.

+If you have any questions about any of the expectation for this sim or your time in async feel free to reach out to a mentor or instructor and we will be happy to answer them.

 # Color Palette & Font